 Other characteristics of Postmodern Art include: the use of words as a central artistic element, the juxtaposition of the old and the new, performance art, appropriation, the recycling of past styles and themes, and the breakdown between fine or high and lowbrow art.
 The latter—often employing pop culture imagery—emphasizes that distinctions between high and low art are no longer relevant.

-Postmodern art often blurs the traditional distinctions between painting, sculpture, film, performance, architecture, and dance.
-These comprehensive artworks can also include other disciplines as natural and physical sciences, industry, technology, popular culture, words, literature and poetry.
+Postmodern Art, also referred to as postmodernism, blurs the traditional distinctions between painting, sculpture, film, performance, architecture, dance and other visual and performance art disciplines.
+While the artworks may also include elements from natural and physical sciences, industry, technology, popular culture, words, literature and poetry.